charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ::: {.added}

-To acquire the source code, we looked in the original publication for a links, checked the first 50 results in GitHub, BitBucket, and Google for the prototype name (e.g., "LPROV"), and then tried emailing the original authors.
+To acquire the source code, we looked in the original publication for links, checked the first 50 results in GitHub, BitBucket, and Google for the prototype name (e.g., "LPROV"), and then tried emailing the original authors.
 Several of the authors wrote back to say that their source code was not available at all, and some never wrote back.
 We mark both as "No source".